hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/058_maya_and_the_evolution_of_the_conception_of_god.md

 and even the God of the universe, and yet he lived to a good old age.
 For eighty years he lived, and had converted half the country.

-Then, there were the Chârvâkas, who preached horrible things, the most rank, undisguised materialism, such as in the nineteenth century they dare not openly preach.
+Then, there were the Chārvākas, who preached horrible things, the most rank, undisguised materialism, such as in the nineteenth century they dare not openly preach.
 These Charvakas were allowed to preach from temple to temple, and city to city, that religion was all nonsense, that